ADAPTIVE CRUISE CONTROL

 - the driver should take account of the maximum legally permissible speed in the country where the vehicle is travelling;

 - the adaptive cruise control can brake the vehicle up to a third of the braking capacity.
 Depending on the situation, the driver may need to brake harder.

 On equipped vehicles, some information is given on the head-up display.

-Therefore, it can under no circumstances replace the driver’s responsibility to respect speed limits and to be vigilant (the driver must always be ready to brake).
+It can under no circumstances replace the driver’s responsibility to respect speed limits or to be vigilant.
+The driver must always be in control of the vehicle.

 The adaptive cruise control should not be used in heavy traffic, on winding or slippery roads (black ice, aquaplaning, gravel) and during bad weather (fog, rain, side winds etc.).

 Make sure the windscreen is not obscured (dirt, mud, snow, condensation etc.).

 a cruising speed activation, storage and increase (+);